-- The HealthPlex campus at Interstate 35 and Tecumseh Road is licensed for 168 beds, and features cardiovascular services, spine and orthopedic surgery, and women's and children's services. - The Porter Avenue campus in Norman is an acute-care facility is licensed for 219 beds and offers a full range of services. - The Nine campus located at SE 24th & Highway 9 in Norman will open on October 24th, 2022, and will offer 24-hour emergency services, outpatient laboratory and imaging services, outpatient rehabilitation, and a primary care physician clinic.
+- The Norman Regional Hospital campus at Interstate 35 and Tecumseh Road (formerly known as the HealthPlex) was updated in July 2024 to consolidate all hospital services in Norman inside one building.
+It is a full-service hospital that is capable of Level-III trauma, cardiovascular services, spine and orthopedic surgery, women's and children's services, and has a 38-bed emergency department.
+The facility is licensed for 312 beds. - The Norman Regional Nine campus located at SE 24th & Highway 9 in Norman opened in October 2022, and offers 24-hour emergency services with 12 beds, outpatient laboratory and imaging services, outpatient rehabilitation, and a primary care physician clinic. - The Porter Avenue campus in Norman closed at the end of July 2024.
+It is no longer a hospital.